NEWS

 [08 December 2020] In October 2020, Dr Georg Buchholz of the law firm GGSC wrote to the European Commission on behalf of VLOG.
 The letter concerned the new detection method for Cibus SU Canola and its evaluation by the European Network of GMO Laboratories (ENGL).
 The letter set out why the SU Canola test is adequate for the monitoring and enforcement of unauthorised GMOs, such as Cibus’ canola.
 It also underscored that the suspicion that SU canola is present in import consignments is sufficient for regulatory authorities to take enforcement action.

-response, the European Commission (EC) sidesteps the standards that apply for detection of unauthorised GMOs.
+In a somewhat contradictory response, the European Commission (EC) sidesteps the standards that apply for detection of unauthorised GMOs.

 Importantly, the Commission does not deny that SU canola is gene edited (unlike ENGL and BVL).